You can follow my blog by clicking here 🙂

 Of course I was in floods at the airport as I said goodbye to friends and family and this proved to be the beginning of my dissolving resolve, confidence and preparation.

-Ok, but they will definitely sleep on the big leg beause when we left Sydney it was midnight NZ time.
+Ok, if not at the airport they will definitely sleep on the big leg beause when we left Sydney it was now midnight NZ time.
 I might also point out here that I had not let my 17 month old have a day sleep before we left NZ intending him to sleep the Akld to Sydney – best laid plans and all that.
-Well, let me tell you (if you haven’t already discovered it for yourself) over tiredness in an airport is a killer, I can tell you.
+Well, let me tell you (if you haven’t already discovered it for yourself) over tiredness in an airport is torture…for everyone.

 But not to worry, I am a mother in control and I can handle this.